-No trip to New Zealand is complete without checking out all the best things to do in Wellington.
+Whether you have two weeks in New Zealand or two months, no trip is complete without checking out all the best things to do in Wellington.
 Once called the “coolest little capital in the world” by Lonely Planet, Wellington is is small enough to explore on foot, and experiencing all the top tourist attractions in Wellington is a breeze.

 Built in a picturesque bay at the southwest tip of New Zealand’s North Island, Wellington has a delightful waterfront and a backdrop of splendid mountains.
 The shopping district has plenty of cafes and award-winning restaurants.
 Wellington also has a thriving movie industry and one of the best museums you’re ever likely to visit.
 To top it all off, Wellington has managed to bring wildlife and birdsong into the city centre, through its world recognized conservation efforts.